 Through a “food transparency” movement, they have set out to change the way people think about their food, through meaningful connections between the farmer and the customer, so that you know and appreciate where your food comes from.
 Shop now >>

 Purchase one-time or become a member by subscribing to save

 Free shipping threshold is $149 for non-members

 Recipes and cooking instructions not included for all orders

-I had a hard time narrowing down my order as Crowd Cow has a great selection of meat and sustainable seafood.
+If you are like me, you might have a hard time narrowing down your order as Crowd Cow has a great selection of meat and sustainable seafood.
 This includes various cuts of beef, Japanese Wagyu, American Wagyu, pork, chicken, lamb, game, and more.
 You can place a one-time order or you can become a member and save 5% on every repeat order.